detailnet/denner-public-api-spec/README.md

 #### Import environments

 - Go to the environments manager window.
-  - Move the mouse pointer over the eye dropdown menu (top b.ar).
+  - Move the mouse pointer over the eye dropdown menu (top bar).
   - Click on "Manage environments"
 - Click on "Import" button, choose all files in the project environments directory (all at once).